Maree McAteer – President and Education Officer

 Hi, I’m Belinda Rodriguez.
 I came to Working Equitation in 2017, having prior to that been an Equestrian Vaulting coach and involved in performing with equines among other things.
 My equine partner, Hugo in the picture, (now retired) with his gentle nature has been a super horse for me to learn this sport.

 I have also been part of Pony Club with my children and started there myself many years ago, competing in Eventing as a main discipline.
 I founded and managed the Waimauku Vaulting Club as well as having an active role on the committee to support the New Zealand Vaulting team competing in the 2019 World Championships in Europe.
-I am a founding member of WENZ and provide IT support and Marketing expertise coming from these roles in my career.
+I am a founding member of WENZ and provide IT support coming from this role in my career.
 Recently I have co-founded Virtual Working Equitation with Maree McAteer, that aims to provide a format for educating and promoting Working Equitation in New Zealand, running online competitions and webinars.

 Working Equitation captured me fully as the “thing” that I had been looking to find in the Equestrian world.
 I find the training aspect of Working Equitation very appealing and that it fits well with classical dressage concepts which have taken my interest in the past few years.
 From that time after discovering this discipline, I have been concentrating on involving myself in the Working Equitation community and helping to support the development of this sport within New Zealand.